Typora supports exporting the current document into PDF, HTML, HTML (without styles) and the Image format.

 : High qualityBest

-You could choose another theme applied for exported images in preferences panel → Export → Image.
-By default, current theme will be used.
+You can choose another theme to be applied to exported images in the preferences panel → Export → Image.
+By default, the current theme will be used.

 You can select Export